Expert Tips on How to Stain a Deck for Long-Lasting Results

 Ready to tackle your deck staining project?
 Great!
 Set aside a sunny weekend and soon you’ll be enjoying a deck that’s almost as good as new.

 Step 1 – Before you start, make sure you have the right materials.
-These will vary slightly from one deck to another, but some general guidelines would be to have a pressure washer, hand sander & sandpaper, and brooms for the prep work, as well as your chosen stain (mixed well), a large, stain-friendly brush and roller, and the appropriate cleaners.
-Depending on your layout, you may also need some painter’s tape and paper, to protect your siding.
+These will vary slightly from one deck to another, but some general guidelines would be to have:

 Step 3 – When you’re ready to begin, clear the surface and do an inspection of the deck and fix any areas in need of attention – replacing nails, straightening boards, sanding splinters or peels, etc. Sweep away excess dust.
+Ensure you are keeping safety in mind by wearing gloves or using a mask if working with oil-based stains.

 Step 4 – If you have railings or other vertical features, start with those.
 Ensure the stain is properly mixed before applying to a small test patch to ensure it looks the way you want.
 When applying, use long, even strokes from the top of boards to the bottom, for full coverage.

-Step 5 – For the deck surface, you can use a brush if nothing else is available, but a paint pad is better for speed and ease of use.
+Step 5 – For the deck’s flat surface, you can use a brush if nothing else is available, but a paint pad is better for speed and ease of use.
 Choose your exit point (door, stairs, etc.) and work backwards to there, using long, even strokes that cover entire boards at once – if you leave a line halfway through a board for too long, the overlap will be apparent when you come back to finish!

 Depending on the stain, you may need to remove excess, or simply wait for it all to soak in.

-Step 6 – Once finish, clean the brushes, pads, and other materials using the recommended guidelines on the label.
-(Note: do not leave rags with oil-based stain on them balled up and unattended.
+Note: do not leave rags with oil-based stain on them balled up and unattended.
 They can spontaneously combust.
-Always soak them in water until they are fully saturated, then lay out flat to dry.)
+Always soak them in water until they are fully saturated, then lay out flat to dry.

-Leave the stained surfaces to dry for 24-48 hours, depending on the ambient temperature.
+Step 7 – Leave the stained surfaces to dry for 24-48 hours, depending on the ambient temperature.
 When it’s fully dry, put your furniture and adornments back on, and enjoy a job well done!

 Recommended Posts